msnraju/control-add-in-samples/readme.md

 ## Conclusion

-If we think about it, actually we don't need training to work on portals just because they are intuitive.
-But in the case of Business Applications we definitely need to provide training to the Business Users, where as they already know their business more than us.
-Is int it funny!
-It is simply because we are not providing proper intuitive User Interfaces.
-I think we should try to provide proper UI to our customers so that it is convenient for their Users.
-Proper UI means we should not restrict ourself to only to the available controls, where ever required we should definitely try to create Control Add-ins / User Controls for better user experience.
+If we think about it, The Users don't actually need training to work on portals just because they are intuitive.
+But in the case of Business Applications, we definitely need to provide training to the Business Users, where they already know their business more than us.
+Isn't it funny!
+It is simply because they are not provided proper and intuitive User Interfaces.
+I think we should try to provide proper UI to the Users so that it is convenient for their use.
+Proper UI means that we should not restrict ourself only to the available controls.
+Where ever required, we should definitely try to create `Control Add-ins` / `User Controls` for better user experience.

-Use Control Add-ins - Help customers!!
+Use `Control Add-ins` - Help customers!!

-You can download source code from [Github]()
+You can download the source code from [Github]()

+Thank You